WebDriver - automate browser interaction with Selenium WebDriver

 and information about the error in JSON format.
 The framework automatically

-converts such errors to exceptions of type WebDriver::HTTPError
+converts such errors to exceptions of type WebDriver::HTTPError, which has

 the following specializations: